-If you choose Lump Sum, you are finished.
+If you chose Lump Sum, you are finished.

 Two weeks before pickup.
 If by pickup, Kef has not received a valued inventory or a statement that you will supply one, we insure you for Lump Sum.
 Goods are not insured until we receive the list and payment for it and there are late fees for submitting a list after pickup.

 Insurance is your only protection against damage or loss.
 If you under-insure, you will be under-compensated.

 No. The insurance list goes only to the insurers.